DucManhPhan/DucManhPhan.github.io/_posts/2020-01-30-Decorator-pattern.md

 ## When to use

 - when we want to add new functionalities for objets without utilizing inheritance property.
+It's a better approach than adding many subclasses with little variations, it's also better than adding many properties to a higher level class but because we many wind up with many decorators, consider using the Factory and Builder pattern to return the decorated objects.

 <br>